 ASSISTANT PROFESSOR OF COMPUTATIONAL BIOLOGY

-The Department of Biological and Environmental Sciences at Georgia College & State University invites applications for a tenure track position in Computational Biology to begin August 1st, 2023.
-We seek a highly trained individual who is committed to liberal arts education, can demonstrate excellence in teaching and research, and possesses the ability to work with a culturally diverse student, faculty and staff population.
+The Department of Biological and Environmental Sciences at Georgia College & State University invites applications for a tenure track position in Computational Biology to begin August 1st, 2024.
+We seek a highly trained individual who is committed to liberal arts education, and can demonstrate excellence in teaching and research.
 Teaching responsibilities will include 12 contact hours/semester.
 Primary teaching responsibilities will include teaching undergraduate and graduate courses including introductory biology and environmental sciences courses (majors and non-majors), introductory courses in computational biology as well as upper-level courses in the candidate’s area of expertise.
 The candidate will have the opportunity to develop an independent research program in a facility equipped with high-performance computing capacity.

 There are two undergraduate majors within the Department of Biological and Environmental Sciences.
 We currently have 27 full time faculty members in the department with about 400 undergraduate biology majors, 100 environmental science majors, and an M.S. program in biology with approximately 20 students pursuing thesis and non-thesis degrees.
 For more information about the department visit us at http://www.gcsu.edu/biology/.

-- The department is especially interested in candidates who can work collegially and effectively with individuals of diverse backgrounds and whose experience, research, teaching, and service can contribute to the diversity and excellence of the academic community.
+- The department is especially interested in candidates who can work collegially and effectively and whose experience, research, teaching, and service can contribute to the excellence of the academic community.

-- At least one year of teaching experience.
+- At least one year of cumulative teaching experience.
+This may include experience as TA, or workshop/bootcamp instructor.

 - Must meet SACSCOC accreditation requirements stated in C.S.
 3.7.1 (www.sacscoc.org (faculty credentials))